Skip to main content

 When traveling to any destination around Warsaw use Moovit's Live Directions with Get Off Notifications to know exactly where and how far to walk, how long to wait for your line, and how many stops are left.
 Moovit will alert you when it's time to get off — no need to constantly re-check whether yours is the next stop.

 Wondering how to use public transit in Warsaw or how to pay for public transit in Warsaw?
 Moovit public transit app can help you navigate your way with public transit easily, and at minimum cost.
 It includes public transit fees, ticket prices, and costs.
 Looking for a map of Warsaw public transit lines?
-Moovit public transit app shows all public transit maps in Warsaw with all Bus, Train, Metro, Light Rail, Ferry and Cable Car routes and stops on an interactive map.
+Moovit public transit app shows all public transit maps in Warsaw with all bus, light rail, metro or train routes and stops on an interactive map.

-Warsaw has 6 transit type(s), including: Bus, Train, Metro, Light Rail, Ferry and Cable Car, operated by several transit agencies, including Warszawski Transport Publiczny, Warszawska Kolej Dojazdowa, Koleje Mazowieckie, ZTP Kraków, Miasto Piastów, Miasto Ząbki, Koleje Małopolskie, Komunikacja Miejska Łomianki, Gmina Pruszków, MPK Wrocław, Gmina Mińsk Mazowiecki, MZDiK Radom, DKM Legionowo, DLA Miękinia, PKS Grodzisk Mazowiecki
+Warsaw has 4 transit type(s), including: bus, light rail, metro or train, operated by several transit agencies, including Warszawski Transport Publiczny, Warszawski Transport Publiczny, Warszawski Transport Publiczny, Warszawska Kolej Dojazdowa, Koleje Mazowieckie, Koleje Mazowieckie, Warszawski Transport Publiczny, ZTP Kraków, Miasto Piastów, ZTP Kraków, Miasto Ząbki, Koleje Małopolskie, Komunikacja Miejska Łomianki, Koleje Małopolskie and Gmina Pruszków

 Public transit lines with stations closest to Krajowa Rada Radiofonii i Telewizji in Warsaw